How do you ensure you keep the creativity flowing during a confinement that may not end any time soon?

 But it’s vital that ideas are seen and challenged by others.
 A fresh perspective will ensure ideas are robust and refined.

 We have staggered project team video ‘scrums’ each morning which serve to not only align us to our goals, but also alert us to opportunities to collaborate outside our initial tasks.
+In your own time you could even take something like online creative writing courses to start up your creativity and learn a new skill that you can use even after lockdown is over.

 4. Casual drop-ins